hanrichard/Notebook/aws/aws learning doc/tips.md

 - The term warm standby is used to describe a DR scenario in which a scaled-down version of a fully functional environment is always running in the cloud.
 A warm standby solution extends the pilot light elements and preparation.
 It further decreases the recovery time because some services are always running.
 By identifying your business-critical systems, you can fully duplicate these systems on AWS and have them always on.

 -In this DR approach, you simply replicate part of your IT structure for a limited set of core services so that the AWS cloud environment seamlessly takes over in the event of a disaster.
 A small part of your infrastructure is always running simultaneously syncing mutable data (as databases or documents), while other parts of your infrastructure are switched off and used only during testing.
 Unlike a backup and recovery approach, you must ensure that your most critical core elements are already configured and running in AWS (the pilot light).
 When the time comes for recovery, you can rapidly provision a full-scale production environment around the critical core.

+- DMS is used for smaller, simpler conversions and also supports MongoDB and DynamoDB.
+- SCT is used for larger, more complex datasets like data warehouses.
+- DMS has replication functions for on-premise to AWS or to Snowball or S3.